ObjectIsAdvantag/guestissuer-widget-sample/README.md

 ## Screenshots

-First enter the info for the guest user, and the email of the Webex Teams user you want to contact:
+First enter the info for the guest user, and the email of the Webex user you want to contact:

 ![](./docs/demo_home.png)
 <br/>